 On the 1st of April, 2013, the Health and Social Care Act of 2012 came into force.
 A new body called ‘The Health and Social Care Information Centre’ (HSCIC) was formed, which is effectively a renamed version of the NHS Information Centre, a statistical data warehouse.
 The HSCIC can require any health and social care bodies, and any of their sub-contractors, to provide it ‘with any information which the Centre considers it necessary or expedient for the Centre to have’.
+It’s really important to have your information updated, because with Houston medical malpractice law firm you can get legal help if something goes wrong on a surgery.

 The NHS has repeatedly insisted that the information will be ‘anonymised’ before release.
 But according to the small print, they can only ‘…ensure that, as far as it is reasonably practicable to do so, information published does not identify individuals.’
 In other words, they can’t guarantee that you won’t be identified.